stephengold/JmePower/README.md

 Adding JmePower to an existing [jMonkeyEngine][jme] project should be a simple 3-step process:

- 1. Add the LemurPower library and its dependencies to the classpaths.
+ 1. Add the appropriate libraries to the classpaths.
- 2. Add code to instantiate and attach a `LemurLoadingState`.
+ 2. Add code to instantiate and attach an `AppState`.
  3. Add code to await completion.

 ### Add to the classpaths

+The JmePower library depends on the standard jme3-core library.
-The LemurPower library depends on the standard jme3-core library from jMonkeyEngine and also on [the Lemur toolkit][lemur].
+The LemurPower library depends on the JmePower library and also on [the Lemur toolkit][lemur].

 For projects built using Maven or Gradle, the build tools should automatically